 As I rode the sky got darker and darker and I could see storms happening on either side of me.

 I was afraid of the lightening.
 It seemed like I was the tallest thing on the horizon for as far as the eye could see.

 I got rained on a bit but not much.
 I found out later that storms were so bad near Vernal that there was 3″ of hail on the road!
 Hail is hard to imagine because its way hot here and I havent had any, i mean NONE, shade thus entire trip

 For some reason I thought Colorado was going to be enlightened in some way.
 I guess because they passed recreational marijuana.

 I was shocked when I got to Dinosaur.

 It was a third world dump.

 What hotels had been there were not anymore open.
 So I had to set up in the town park because there were no campgrounds.
-I booked a hotel that I was told was in Dinosaur but it was actually in Rangely which is 18 miles away .When I booked the room I asked them if they were on Highway 40 and they said they were but in fact they are on that other Highway 134 so I was very bummed but it turned out that the city park was quite nice.
+I booked a hotel that I was told was in Dinosaur but it was actually in Rangely which is 18 miles away .When I booked the room I asked them if they were on Highway 40 and they said they were but in fact they are on Highway 134 so I was very bummed but it turned out that the “city” park was quite nice.

 There were very clean free showers which people come from close to 100 miles around to use!
 Especially in hunting season and horse competition season.
 Quite a few people were using them because the hang glider contest was in the area.
 Still, it wasn’t quite the rest I wanted after 64 miles of biking.